y0014984/65-o-fun/README.md

 npm run dev
 ```

-Build the project with the following command (temporarily broken):
+Build the project with the following command:

 ```
 npm run build